LogoWhen Should I Travel?

-Barbados might conjure images of winter escapes and sun-soaked luxury, but if you're willing to visit Bridgetown just outside the busy season, you'll find a very different kind of trip: cheaper, quieter, and just as beautiful.
-Whether you're after the best weather, good flight deals, or a break from peak-season bustle, there’s a window of time that savvy travellers consistently love — and it lands squarely in the shoulder season.
+Barbados might conjure images of winter escapes and sun-soaked luxury, but if you're willing to visit Bridgetown just outside the busy season, you'll find a very different kind of trip: cheaper, quieter and just as beautiful.
+Whether you're after the best weather, good flight deals, or a break from peak-season bustle, there’s a window of time savvy travellers love — and it lands squarely in the shoulder season.

 Cheapest Months to Travel to Bridgetown